Are Your Kitchen Surfaces and Sponges Really Clean?

 hrabar/iStock/Thinkstock

 You can find illness-causing germs all around your kitchen.
-So, it's important not only to wash your hands, but also to clean kitchen surfaces and sponges to prevent the spread of bacteria.
+So, it's important not only to wash your hands, but also to clean kitchen surfaces and sponges to reduce the spread of bacteria.

 Kitchen Surfaces

 Use hot soapy water to clean kitchen surfaces after preparing each food item.
 Wipe down your appliances, countertops, utensils and cutting boards.
-Keeping cutting boards and surfaces clean prevents cross-contamination that could cause food poisoning.
-Wash dishwasher-safe materials in a hot washing and drying cycle.
+Keeping cutting boards and surfaces clean helps prevent cross-contamination that could cause food poisoning.
+To sanitize dishwasher-safe materials, use a high temperature setting and drying cycle.

 Sponge and Dishtowel Safety